Garendon Abbey: History

 Garendon was founded by Robert de Beaumont, 2nd Earl of Leicester, in 1133, and was probably a daughter house of Waverley Abbey in Surrey.
 Garendon was one of a number of religious establishments founded or patronised by Robert.
 He endowed the abbey with 690 acres of land in Garendon, a Burgage tenement in Leicester and land at Dishley, Shepshed and Ringolthorpe.

 Within a century of foundation, the abbey gained lands at Burton on the Wolds, Eastwell, Ibstock, Stanton under Bardon and Welby, all in Leicestershire; land at Costock, Nottinghamshire; and at Heathcote, Derbyshire.
 Monastic granges were then developed near the abbey, and at Burton on the Wolds, Dishley, Goadby, Ibstock, Ringolthorpe, Stanton Under Bardon and Welby in Leicestershire; at Costock and Rempstone, Nottinghamshire; and in the Peak District, in Derbyshire.
 Through these granges the abbey conducted sheep farming "on a considerable scale".

 The abbey also gained two daughter houses, Biddlesden Abbey in Buckinghamshire, and Bordesley Abbey in Worcestershire.

-By the end of the 13th century, the abbey had fallen on hard times.
-The abbey had acquired debts of £120 and in 1295 the King had appointed a "special keeper" to administer the abbey's finance and deal with its debt problems.
+By the end of the 13th century, the abbey had fallen on hard times, acquiring debts of £120.In 1295 King Edward I had appointed a "special keeper" to administer the abbey's finance and deal with its debt problems.

 Despite the abbey's large endowments, its finances seem never to have recovered.
 In 1535 the abbey was recorded as having an annual income of £100.
 18s.
 10½d, and that "the large old monastery was partly ruinous".
-It was dissolved with the smaller monasteries (those with annual incomes of under £200) in 1536, with the abbot granted a pension of £30 a year.
+It was dissolved under Henry VIII, though not for charitable reasons, along with the smaller monasteries (those with annual incomes of under £200) in 1536, with the abbot being granted a pension of £30 a year.

 After Dissolution

-After the abbey was dissolved the abbey church was completely demolished.
+After the dissolution, the abbey church was completely demolished.
 The surrounding monastic buildings, already partially ruined, were then allowed to further disintegrate.